Reflections on the Palm Tree

 Amen.
 It shall be so.

-Melissa, the third strongest hurricane ever recorded in the Atlantic, and the strongest one ever at the time of landfall, is currently overhead in Jamaica.
-My social media feed is full of horrific videos of gale-force winds and collapsed buildings and at the time of writing, the storm hasn’t even fully passed yet.
+Melissa, the third strongest hurricane ever recorded in the Atlantic, and the strongest one ever at the time of landfall, has just passed over Jamaica.
+My social media feed is full of horrific videos of gale-force winds and collapsed buildings.
+Jamaicans are now undertaking the Herculean task of rebuilding and recovery.

 Whenever a hurricane passes, we know to expect the ubiquitous imagery: collapsed houses, forests felled like dominos, boats washed onshore.
 People walking the rubble of what used to be their home or their place of business.
 But we also see, for some reason, palm trees standing tall and proud, albeit with some crazy positioning of their palm fronds (which is to be expected in 150 km/h winds).